MrGo1d/MyShop/README.txt

-This is my first django project.
+:rocket: This is my first django project.
 I created online-store for b2b sales.

 The uniques of this platform - simplest add product to site: